 Most notably, Marriott Bonvoy allows members to send up to 100,000 Bonvoy points per calendar year to another member’s account, and to receive up to 500,000 Bonvoy points per calendar year from other members.

 For those of you playing in two-player mode or more, you should definitely make sure you’ve maximized this transfer capacity for 2021 and pooled your Bonvoy points into a single household member’s account to as great an extent as possible.

 Ideally, pool your household members’ points into the account of the member who earns the most elite qualifying nights, and therefore the highest elite status level.
 After all, Platinum status on one account means free breakfast for two!

 In the same vein, if you’re in the habit of accelerating your earning power by purchasing miles when it makes sense, then you’ll know that the loyalty programs usually have a capped amount on how many miles you can purchase per year.

-If your needs for buying miles happen to exceed this cap, then you’d want to make sure you’ve met the cap for 2020 – perhaps by taking advantage of Alaska Mileage Plan’s targeted bonus of up to 50% on purchased miles, which is valid until December 23 – before it resets for 2020.
+If your needs for buying miles happen to exceed this cap, then you’d want to make sure you’ve met the cap for 2021 before it resets for the year.

-For example, many of the US-issued American Express cards have airline fee credits which work on a calendar year basis, such as the US$250 airline fee credit on the Amex US Hilton Aspire Card, the US$200 airline fee credit on the US Platinum Card or the US Business Platinum Card, or the US$100 airline fee credit on the US Gold Card.
+For example, many of the US-issued American Express cards have airline fee credits which work on a calendar year basis, such as the US$250 airline fee credit on the Amex US Hilton Aspire Card or the US$200 airline fee credit on the US Platinum Card or the US Business Platinum Card.

 If you haven’t taken advantage of these credits to offset your annual fee yet, you have two weeks left to take action.